Dr. Samridhi Chaturvedi, Assistant Professor

 Lakshmi Vineesha Digumarthi

-Vineesha is from India.
-She completed her Bachelor’s in agriculture and Master’s in Genetics and Plant breeding where she pursued research on genetic diversity among black gram varieties to identify the best cultivars that can be used as parents in future breeding programs and developing molecular profiles of these varieties using DNA fingerprinting.
-With a background in agricultural breeding and genetics, Vineesha wants to explore the impact of climate change on genetic variation of natural populations and their evolutionary response to climate on both spatial and temporal scales.
+Vineesha is interested in spatio-temporal patterns of local adaptation.
+She completed her Bachelor’s in agriculture and Master’s in Genetics and Plant breeding, where she pursued research on genetic diversity among black gram varieties to identify the best cultivars that can be used as parents in future breeding programs and develop molecular profiles of these varieties using DNA fingerprinting.
+With a background in agricultural breeding and genetics, Vineesha in the Chaturvedi Lab aims to investigate the effects of climate change on genetic variation in natural populations and their evolutionary responses to climate change on both spatial and temporal scales.

 Undergraduate Researchers